njb-fm/.github/profile/README.md

 **Don't devastate the repository.**

-Because the following repositories are closed for development, **we only accept bug reports from "Issues".
-We do not accept pull requests.**
+Because the following repositories are closed for development, **We do not accept any pull requests or bug reports.**
 * add-pacman-repository
 * calamares-settings-univalent
 * dnfpac